FAQs and Tips

 The application process for international students is largely the same.
 The main difference is that some international students from non-English speaking countires must sit for the TOEFL/IELTS exam (see our TOEFL/IELTS policy here).

 If required to take this exam, you must do so by December 1.
 You must at least score a 100 on the internet-based TOEFL in order to eligible to apply to our program.
 If you choose to take the IELTS, you must score at least a 7 total to be eligible.
 Students who score below these minimum scores are not eligible to apply to our graduate program.
+Please note that for the Fall 2021 admissions cycle, AeroAstro will accept the TOEFL "at-home" IBT.

 International students, once admitted, must complete the visa process in order to be eligible to study in the US, but this takes place after the admissions process has been completed and a decision has been received.